yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-back.md

 During cutover, you switch your application over from the source database to the target YugabyteDB database.

-Keep monitoring the metrics displayed for export data and import data processes.
+Keep monitoring the metrics displayed for export data from source and import data to target processes.
 After you notice that the import of events is catching up to the exported events, you are ready to perform a cutover.
-You can use the "Remaining events" metric displayed in the import data process to help you determine the cutover.
+You can use the "Remaining events" metric displayed in the import data to target process to help you determine the cutover.

 Perform the following steps as part of the cutover process: